|

 exponents must not.

-Asserts that the fields buf
+Asserts that the fields buf and temp are

 non-null, that is, the constructor for this object must have

-been called with init_buf == true
+been called with init_buf == true.

 The use of Montgomery multiplication implies other restrictions, namely that the first two digits of all bases and factors are zero (Montgomery digits) and that the modulus is odd, see Montgomery multiplication.

-must contain the precomputed
+The argument base_factors must contain the precomputed

-factors of the first base_factor_size
+factors of the first base_factor_size bases (ie.

 elements of this vector).
-See Host_vector.make_montgomerized_factors
+See Host_vector.make_montgomerized_factors, for an easy way to

 compute these factors.

-must have size base_factor_size^2 -1
+The vector base_factor_size must have size base_factor_size^2 -1, where the -1 comes in because

 the empty product of all bases is not needed.
 The argument

-can also be a null reference.
+base_factor_size can be zero, in this case base_factors can also be a null reference.
 The factors in

-must be montgomerized.
+base_factors must be montgomerized.
 The

 base factors must be stored in the following order